talon110/Project/CodeBook.md

 ==============

-mean: This column depicts the mean of the sample data for a given variable.
+mean: This column depicts the mean of multiple observations of the sample data for a given variable.

 ## Transformations